RJSMART-11/Week-1-Homework/README.md

 * Why do you think that offering this product or service would benefit the company?

-I think matching cunsomers with for cryptocurrency lenders would firstly incorporate a product that is already increasing it's demand and use in the worlds market which would allow the business to increase it's domains market share, but this product could also allow the company to breach it geographical limits of Australia and therefore increase its businesses potential growth.
+I think matching consumers with for cryptocurrency lenders would firstly incorporate a product that is already increasing it's demand and use in the worlds market which would allow the business to increase it's domains market share, but this product could also allow the company to breach it geographical limits of Australia and therefore increase its businesses potential growth.
 Businesses are increasing finding ways to implement crypto currencies into their businesses strategies and some say the cryptocurrencies will be the next biggest financial product to be on the market.

 * What technologies would this additional product or service utilize?